Transforming lives in 25 countries across three continentsWhere we work

 Donate today and help some of the world's poorest people.Donate now

 Want to see the real Africa?
 Eight Instagram accounts to follow

 Africa, the breathtaking continent stretching from Tunisia to South Africa, is as varied as it is large.
-From the lush jungles of Democratic Republic of Congo, to the tropical beaches of Mozambique, to the arid desert of Niger; each country is defined by its unique landscape, culture and people.
+From the lush jungles of Democratic Republic of Congo to the tropical beaches of Mozambique and the arid desert of Niger, each country is defined by its unique landscape, culture and people.
 To showcase the vivid beauty of this vast continent and to challenge your perceptions, we’ve pulled together some top Instagram accounts that depict the real, contemporary Africa.

 Everyday Africa is a curated account that collates images from the best photographers, photojournalists and documentary photographers living and working in Africa.
 The pictures are warm and, as stated in biography, these professionals are, “finding the extreme not nearly as prevalent as the familiar, the everyday.”

 Looking for inspiration to travel Africa?
 This curated account brings together a community of travellers and showcases the top travel destinations in Africa.
 By encouraging users to tag their photos using #visiterlafrique, the account then reposts the most enticing images.